 For this reason, CPSA is responsible for writing facility accreditation standards and assessing these facilities.
 Our standards help Albertans know that safety and quality are top priorities in Alberta’s medical and diagnostic facilities.

-CPSA Accreditation standards also encourage all accredited facilities to create cultures of quality improvement and strong assurance systems to keep their progress on track and keep patients safe.
+CPSA Accreditation standards also support all accredited facilities in creating cultures of quality improvement and strong assurance systems to keep their progress on track and keep patients safe.

 In addition to developing standards and assessing facilities, CPSA is responsible for ensuring the safe delivery of radiation health services for public and community facilities, public dental facilities, medical education facilities, some podiatry facilities and the Office of the Medical Examiner.